-In this section, we present the results of four sets of experiments run on a distributed testbed with five machines.
-Experiments I evaluates FC-ORB's performance when task execution times deviate from their estimations.
-Experiment II examines FC-ORB's capability of handling disturbances from external workloads.
-Experiment III tests FC-ORB's robustness in face of processor failure.
-Experiment IV compares the code size of FC-ORB with other embedded ORB middleware systems.
-Experimental results for varying execution times and run-time overhead can be found in an extended version of this paper [32].
+In this section, we present the results of five sets of experiments run on a distributed testbed with five machines.
+Experiments I and II evaluate FC-ORB's performance when task execution times deviate from their estimations and change dynamically at run-time, respectively.
+Experiment III examines FC-ORB's capability to handle disturbances from external workloads.
+Experiment IV tests FC-ORB's robustness in face of processor failure.
+Finally, Experiment V measures the overhead introduced by utilization control.